mikrostew/automatic-owl/src/github-copilot.md

 I will leave that as an exercise for the reader.

-### Common AI Pitfalls
+### Context

-==TODO: It needs context, else it will spit out training data==
+From the FAQ section of the [Copilot site](https://github.com/features/copilot/):

-Fancy pattern matching, but missing context and intent
+> [Copilot] is designed to generate the best code possible given the context it has access to, but it doesn’t test the code it suggests so the code may not always work, or even make sense.
+GitHub Copilot can only hold a very limited context[^limited-context],...

- - Markdown in my bash scripts
+[^limited-context]: Maybe due to token limitations of its GPT system?
+Guess it depends on which model of [Codex](https://platform.openai.com/docs/models/codex) it is using, although it looks like Codex is now deprecated?!

- - Also, things that don't work, like array join with comma
+In general, the more context that Copilot has, the more helpful its suggestions will be (like other AI systems).

-For an empty script, this is probably what copilot has pulled from the most
+But with limited context, it will show things from its training data.

-(example of why this doesn't really _know_ what you're trying to do)
+For instance, an empty bash script.
+The suggested comment is probably something it has pulled from a lot of files:

 <pre class="language-bash"><code class="language-bash"><span class="token shebang important js-type hidden">#!/usr/bin/env bash</span>
 <span class="token comment"><span class="js-type hidden"># </span><span class="js-type copilot-suggest hidden">This script is called by the systemd service</span></span>
 <button class="replay hidden">&#8635; Replay</button></code></pre>

-More markdown nonsense in a bash script
+With slightly more context, it still doesn't seem to recognize this as a shell script, and suggests markdown:

 <pre class="language-bash"><code class="language-bash"><span class="token shebang important">#!/usr/bin/env bash</span>